AwesomeAssertions/AwesomeAssertions/CONTRIBUTING.md

 * Target the [Pull Request](https://help.github.com/articles/using-pull-requests) at the `develop` branch.
 * Align with the [Design Guide](./DESIGN-GUIDE.md).
 * Ensure that changes are covered by a new or existing set of unit tests.
-  Also, the code coverage reported by the coveralls must be non-decreasing unless accepted by the authors.
+  Also, the code coverage reported by the coveralls must be non-decreasing unless accepted by the maintainers.
 * If the contribution adds a feature or fixes a bug, please update the [**release notes**](./docs/_pages/releases.md), which is published on the [website](https://awesomeassertions.org/releases).